numeric validator

 for field will restrict the input to use default separators for a number (an empty string for thousands, and a dot for decimal parts).

-The following snippet shows how to use the numeric validator with ES6 module:
+The following snippet shows how to use the numeric validator with the npm package:

 const res1 = numeric().validate({